 The reading end of the streaming API is activated through use of Series::readIterations() instead of accessing the field Series::iterations directly.
+Use of Access::READ_LINEAR mode is recommended.
 The returned object of type ReadIterations can be used in a C++11 range-based for loop to iterate over objects of type IndexedIteration.
 This class extends the Iteration class with a field IndexedIteration::iterationIndex, denoting this iteration's index.

 Iterations are implicitly opened by the Streaming API and Iteration::open() needs not be called explicitly.
-Users are encouraged to explicitly.close() the iteration after reading from it.
+Users are encouraged to explicitly .close() the iteration after reading from it.
 Closing the iteration will flush all pending operations on that iteration.
 If an iteration is not closed until the beginning of the next iteration, it will be closed automatically.